-You can downgrade from Oracle Grid Infrastructure 12c Release 2 (12.2) to Oracle Grid Infrastructure 12c Release 1 (12.1) and Oracle Grid Infrastructure 11g Release 2 (11.2).
+You can downgrade from Oracle Grid Infrastructure 19c to Oracle Grid Infrastructure 18c, Oracle Grid Infrastructure 12c Release 2 (12.2), and Oracle Grid Infrastructure 12c Release 1 (12.1).
 Be aware that if you downgrade to a prior release, then your cluster must conform with the configuration requirements for that prior release, and the features available for the cluster consist only of the features available for that prior release of Oracle Clusterware and Oracle ASM.